sodafoundation/architecture-analysis/specs/capri/Monitoring Design.md

 *DRIVER*

-1. The metrics driver for a particular storage can be added to an existing volume driver, or it can be an independent Metrics driver
+1. The metrics driver for a particular storage can be added to an existing volume driver, or it can be an independent Metrics driver.
+The metrics driver interface is defined below
+    ```go
+        // MetricDriver is an interface for exposing metrics collection operation of different components (Volume/CPU/Memory etc)
+        type MetricDriver interface {
+                //Any initialization the Metric driver does while starting.
+                Setup() error
+                //Any operation the Metric driver does while stopping.
+                Unset() error
+                //Every POST operation will trigger a CollectMetrics operation for specific MetricDriver
+                //metricList:- Controller  passed list of metrics .
+                //instanceID:- is the component name/id (VolumeID,CPU_ID)
+                //*model.Metric:-  The array of metrics collected .
+                CollectMetrics([]metricList string,instanceID string) ([]*model.Metric, error)
+                }
+    ```

 <br>**Alerting**
 ------------